joestump/joestump.github.io/content/hass/esp8266-thermostat.md

 ![Header Pings](/images/hass/esp8266-thermostat/wiring-diagram.png)

+### Setting the Hardware Relay Mode

+You will want to set the mode to "interlocking".
+You can do this by pushing the `MODE` button until the led flashes 3 times.
+Interlocking means that only one relay at a time can be open.

 ## Flashing ESPHome

 Once you've put the solder gun away, it's time to flash ESPHome.
-I did this in Home Assistant using the ESPHome integration using Chrome.
+I did this in Home Assistant using the ESPHome integration with Chrome.
 This worked like all of my other ESP32s except there's no boot button to press on connect.

 ### ESPHome Configuration